WebAssembly/spec/proposals/function-references/Overview.md

 * Add a block instruction `let (local t*) ... end` for introducing locals with block scope, in order to handle reference types without default initialisation values

+* Add an optional initialiser expression to table definitions, for element types that do not have an implicit default value.

 ### Examples